siobhan-saoirse/t4d/README.md

 > Due to how L4D engine branch handles sourcemods, it doesn't correctly handle custom file mounting.
 Look into gameinfo_left4dead2.txt for more information.

 1. Clone 't4d' to your sourcemods folder
+1.1.
+Rename 't4d-main' to 't4d'
-2. Read the instructions in the gameinfo_left4dead2.txt file
+3. Read the instructions in the gameinfo_left4dead2.txt file
-3. Copy the gameinfo_left4dead2.txt file.
+4. Copy the gameinfo_left4dead2.txt file.
-4. Go to your L4D2 directory, and go in the 'left4dead2' directory.
+5. Go to your L4D2 directory, and go in the 'left4dead2' directory.
-5. Delete the old gameinfo.txt, paste the gameinfo_left4dead2.txt file and rename it to 'gameinfo.txt'
+6. Delete the old gameinfo.txt, paste the gameinfo_left4dead2.txt file and rename it to 'gameinfo.txt'
 5. Restart Steam.
 6. You did it!
 You installed Team 4 Dead!
 If you're looking to play the mod, do not play Left 4 Dead 2.
 Instead, play Team 4 Dead.
 It should be in your library.